You Don't Want To Miss AT&T Discovery District's NYE Party. | Central Track

-Swing Into The New Year In Downtown Dallas With This Free Party Featuring DJs Including A-Trak, Food, Booze And A Midnight Balloon Drop.
+Swing Into The 2022 New Year In Downtown Dallas With This Free Party Featuring DJs Including A-Trak, Food, Booze And A Giant Visual Countdown At The AT&T Discovery District.

 This story is a sponsored post presented by the AT&T Discovery District, which is celebrating The New Year with a Roaring Twenties-themed celebration.
 Hosted right in the heart of Downtown Dallas, this free-to-attend event will be filled with live music, entertainment and a countdown to midnight.
 RSVPs are recommended but not required for entry.
 Head here for more information.

 The year is finally wrapping up and if you’re anything like us, you’re eager for a fresh start.
-We collectively deserve to leave 2021 with a good time and boy, do we have a good time to tell you about it.
+We collectively deserve to leave 2021 with a good time and boy, do we have a good time to tell you about.

-The AT&T Discovery District, the entertainment hub found in the middle of downtown Dallas, is throwing a Roaring ’20s-themed celebration with a stacked lineup of DJ acts and entertainment — and its free entry.
+The AT&T Discovery District, the entertainment hub found in the middle of downtown Dallas, is throwing a Roaring ’20s-themed celebration with a stacked lineup of DJ acts and entertainment — and its free entry with suggested RSVP.

 And lest we forget that hi-tech plaza is outdoors, so you can feel a little bit more at ease during the New Year festivities.